garybgenett/gary-os/README.md

 my statement.
 It may not belong here, but here it is anyway.

-These are the two best proactive documents the author could find, the latter of which was suggested by [GitHub], which inspired an Internet search to find the
+These are the two best proactive documents the author could find, the latter of which was suggested by GitHub, which inspired an Internet search to find the
 former:

   * Social Protection & Human Rights Equality and Non-discrimination: [https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination](https://socialprotection-humanrights.org/framework/principles/equality-and-non-discrimination)